La-riel/MedeiaPlayer/README.md

 # How to setup?
 download with zip and unzip

-you don't have modules, you can install modules with "npm install custom-electron-titlebar", "npm install node-notifier", "npm install discord-rpc", "npm install electron" in command prompt
+you don't have modules, you can install modules with `npm install custom-electron-titlebar`, `npm install node-notifier`, `npm install discord-rpc`, `npm install electron` in command prompt

-put video file(mp4) in res folder
+put video file(mp4) in res folder. if you need video you can download youtube video with youtube-dl.exe for cli, `youtube-dl.exe (youtube url)`

-you need edit file start.bat(optional), res/test.js(compulsory)
+you need edit file start.bat`optional`, res/test.js`compulsory`

 open start.bat